Note

 }

-To run batch evaluations using local evaluation or upload your dataset to run cloud evaluation, you need to represent the dataset in .jsonl
+To run batch evaluations by using local evaluation or upload your dataset to run cloud evaluation, you need to represent the dataset in JSONL format.
+The previous conversation is equivalent to a line of dataset in a JSONL file like the following example:

 {"conversation":